Cardiovascular Sonography –

 - Why do the requirements for entry into the program change from one year to the next?

 In order to meet accreditation requirements with CAAHEP, we must be in compliance with their standards.
 These standards change as we continually seek to provide the highest quality of education possible.
-Whenever CAAHEP changes a standard the college must make changes in their programs in order to maintain accreditation.
+Whenever CAAHEP changes a standard the college must make changes in its programs in order to maintain accreditation.
 Sometimes this requires us to add a new course to the curriculum and sometimes it requires us to either change or drop other courses.
 In some cases it requires us to revise the requirements for entry into a program.

 - Do I need to get certified in CPR prior to acceptance into the program?